ArthurMedvedev/git/readme.txt

-it is update for new branch Develop
+it is file  is locates in branch master